Use datasets in Postman

 Use datasets in scripts

-You can use the pm.datasets function in post-response scripts to validate response data against queryable data stored in a dataset.
+You can use the pm.datasets function in pre-request and post-response scripts to validate response data against queryable data stored in a dataset.
 This enables you to compare API responses with expected values, test multiple scenarios, and reuse the same data across requests and workflows.

 Use the following example to use a dataset in a post-response script: